flet-dev/website/docs/guides/python/theming.md

 #### `bgcolor`

+Overrides the default value of `DatePicker.bgcolor` in all descendant `DatePicker` controls.

 #### `cancel_button_style`

+Overrides the default value of `DatePicker.cancel_button_style` in all descendant `DatePicker` controls.

 #### `confirm_button_style`

+Overrides the default value of `DatePicker.confirm_button_style` in all descendant `DatePicker` controls.

 #### `day_bgcolor`

+Overrides the default value of `DatePicker.day_bgcolor` in all descendant `DatePicker` controls.

 #### `day_foreground_color`

+Overrides the default value of `DatePicker.day_foreground_color` in all descendant `DatePicker` controls.

 #### `day_overlay_color`

+Overrides the default value of `DatePicker.day_overlay_color` in all descendant `DatePicker` controls.

 #### `day_text_style`

+Overrides the default value of `DatePicker.day_text_style` in all descendant `DatePicker` controls.

 #### `divider_color`

+Overrides the default value of `DatePicker.divider_color` in all descendant `DatePicker` controls.

 #### `elevation`

+Overrides the default value of `DatePicker.elevation` in all descendant `DatePicker` controls.

 #### `header_bgcolor`

+Overrides the default value of `DatePicker.header_bgcolor` in all descendant `DatePicker` controls.

 #### `header_foreground_color`

+Overrides the default value of `DatePicker.header_foreground_color` in all descendant `DatePicker` controls.

 #### `header_headline_text_style`

+Overrides the default value of `DatePicker.header_headline_text_style` in all descendant `DatePicker` controls.

 #### `header_help_text_style`

+Overrides the default value of `DatePicker.header_help_text_style` in all descendant `DatePicker` controls.

 #### `range_picker_bgcolor`

+Overrides the default value of `DatePicker.range_picker_bgcolor` in all descendant `DatePicker` controls.

 #### `range_picker_elevation`

+Overrides the default value of `DatePicker.range_picker_elevation` in all descendant `DatePicker` controls.

 #### `range_picker_header_bgcolor`

+Overrides the default value of `DatePicker.range_picker_header_bgcolor` in all descendant `DatePicker` controls.

 #### `range_picker_header_foreground_color`

+Overrides the default value of `DatePicker.range_picker_header_foreground_color` in all descendant `DatePicker` controls.

 #### `range_picker_header_headline_text_style`

+Overrides the default value of `DatePicker.range_picker_header_headline_text_style` in all descendant `DatePicker` controls.

 #### `range_picker_header_help_text_style`

+Overrides the default value of `DatePicker.range_picker_header_help_text_style` in all descendant `DatePicker` controls.

 #### `range_picker_shape`

+Overrides the default value of `DatePicker.range_picker_shape` in all descendant `DatePicker` controls.

 #### `range_picker_surface_tint_color`

+Overrides the default value of `DatePicker.range_picker_surface_tint_color` in all descendant `DatePicker` controls.

 #### `range_selection_bgcolor`

+Overrides the default value of `DatePicker.range_selection_bgcolor` in all descendant `DatePicker` controls.

 #### `range_selection_overlay_color`

+Overrides the default value of `DatePicker.range_selection_overlay_color` in all descendant `DatePicker` controls.

 #### `shadow_color`

+Overrides the default value of `DatePicker.shadow_color` in all descendant `DatePicker` controls.

 #### `shape`

+Overrides the default value of `DatePicker.shape` in all descendant `DatePicker` controls.

 #### `surface_tint_color`

+Overrides the default value of `DatePicker.surface_tint_color` in all descendant `DatePicker` controls.

 #### `today_bgcolor`

+Overrides the default value of `DatePicker.today_bgcolor` in all descendant `DatePicker` controls.

 #### `today_border_side`

+Overrides the default value of `DatePicker.today_border_side` in all descendant `DatePicker` controls.

 #### `today_foreground_color`

+Overrides the default value of `DatePicker.today_foreground_color` in all descendant `DatePicker` controls.

 #### `weekday_text_style`

+Overrides the default value of `DatePicker.weekday_text_style` in all descendant `DatePicker` controls.

 #### `year_bgcolor`

+Overrides the default value of `DatePicker.year_bgcolor` in all descendant `DatePicker` controls.

 #### `year_foreground_color`

+Overrides the default value of `DatePicker.year_foreground_color` in all descendant `DatePicker` controls.

 #### `year_overlay_color`

+Overrides the default value of `DatePicker.year_overlay_color` in all descendant `DatePicker` controls.

 #### `year_text_style`

+Overrides the default value of `DatePicker.year_text_style` in all descendant `DatePicker` controls.

 ### `DialogTheme` class